mjdave/tui/README.md

 ```

 With no virtual machine, and no bindings required to access data in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded immediately.
-Functions and for loops are quickly serialized and called as required.
+Functions and for loops are serialized and run as required.

 This means tui can solve two problems.
 You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary (todo) and human readable data formats.